Best Cheap Android Tablet Android Central 2021

 - Just 2GB of RAM

-If want to get started with the Amazon ecosystem, the Fire HD 8 is a great way to do so.
-You'll get a solid Full HD display with either 16GB or 32GB of expandable storage, along with up to 10 hours of battery life.
+If you want to get started with the Amazon ecosystem, the Fire HD 8 Plus is a great way to do so.
+You'll get a solid Full HD display with either 32GB or 64GB of expandable storage, along with up to 12 hours of battery life.

-However, the Fire HD 8 has an extra trick up its sleeve with "Hands-free Alexa."
+However, the Fire HD 8 has an extra trick up its sleeve with hands-free Alexa.
 This turns your tablet into another Echo Dot, and you can even get a stand to use it as a smart display.
+Amazon also introduced a wireless charging dock for the HD 8 Plus, making it possible to turn this into an Amazon Echo Show-like device, but one that you can grab and take with you.
+There's even wireless charging available now, along with Amazon finally making the from MicroUSB to USB-C.

-Unfortunately, the Fire HD 8 isn't as great as other options on the market, as you are limited to using microUSB for charging.
+Unfortunately, the Fire HD 8 Plus isn't as great as other options on the market, as you will need to purchase the dock separately if you want to turn your tablet into a smart display.
 The 2MP front and rear-facing cameras are also not great to use, and won't cut it in 2020.
 Finally, you will have to deal with Amazon's version of Android and won't have access to the Google Play Store.

 - Hands-free Alexa